Uberi/Autonomy/README.md

 ### Resources/Functions.ahk

 Utility functions bridging compatibility differences between the original version of AutoHotkey and the "AHK Code Tools" dialect.
-Required for use until the compiler is fully self hosting, will be removed afterwards.
+Required for development until the compiler is fully self hosting, will be removed afterwards.

 ### Resources/Reconstruct.ahk